SuperLimitBreak/LiveMusicSystemSetup/development_history.md

 --------------------------------

 ### Problem
-* An live music performance with interactive video game/music
+* A live music performance with interactive video game/music
-* Trigger a video in sync with our live music (Holographic singer)
+* Requirement to trigger a video in sync with our live music (A holographic singer)

 ### Solution
-* Spacebar at the same time
+* Spacebar at the same time on two computers
     * Cuebase
     * vlc